Jamie Arnold (baseball, born 1974)

 James Lee Arnold (born March 24, 1974) is an American former professional baseball right-handed pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Chicago Cubs, and in the Chinese Professional Baseball League (CPBL) for the Chinatrust Whales.

 Career

-Drafted by the Atlanta Braves in the first round of the 1992 Major League Baseball Draft, Arnold spent seven seasons in the Braves farm system, pitching for the Gulf Coast Braves (1992), Macon Braves (1993), Durham Bulls (1994–1995), Greenville Braves (1995–1998) and Richmond Braves (1998).
+Drafted by the Atlanta Braves in the first round of the 1992 Major League Baseball draft, Arnold spent seven seasons in the Braves farm system, pitching for the Gulf Coast Braves (1992), Macon Braves (1993), Durham Bulls (1994–1995), Greenville Braves (1995–1998) and Richmond Braves (1998).